Video G Ame: Magical Girl Lyrical Nanoha A's Portable

 Invulnerable Attack: Using Full Drive makes you invulnerable to any attack during its initial activation.

 Matryoshka Object: The Book of Darkness was really a smaller program written on an older Logia called The Book of Purple Sky.
-And the Book of Purple Sky was written on an OLDER program called the Examia/Eternal Ring; which was hosted by the Unbreakable Darkness.
+And the Book of Purple Sky was written on an OLDER program called the Examia/Eternal Ring; which was hosted by the Unbreakable Dark.

 Mirror Match: Justified in Story Mode by the existence of the Dark Pieces, which are copies from the heroes based on their memories and wishes during the time of A's.